Canada’s aviation industry faces existential headwinds—and that affects you

 “Pilots are gravitating toward major airlines in record numbers, as larger airlines aggressively recruit from a continuously replenished pool of pilots from smaller carriers,” says Robert Deluce, the president and CEO of Porter Airlines.
 “Eventually, the pool will shrink, which could destabilize the entire industry.”
 Some regional carriers have reported additional challenges as they fund new-hire pilot’s type endorsement ratings, which are qualifications needed to fly larger aircraft.
 Historically, this cost was a worthwhile investment as those pilots would typically serve for a number of years, but today, regional pilots are being recruited by major airlines more quickly and the financial impacts are taking a toll.

 A possible remedy to the shortage is to encourage more diversity within the industry, as only 5.18 per cent of pilots are female, and a disproportionately low number are people of colour.
 “Opening the door for females and minority groups give Canada access to a large number of potential pilots and create a more diverse, balanced workforce,” says Wendy Tayler, the president of Alkan Air.
-However, there are obstacles in the way—around financial accessibility and unconscious bias in the industry—that must be broken down first.
+However, there are obstacles in the way—around financial accessibility and unconscious bias in the aviation industry—that must be broken down first.

 In addition to educational offerings, such as free online training available through the University of Waterloo and the International Civil Aviation Organization, additional government support for the aviation sector is needed.
 Access to student loans for flight training costs, and consideration of loan forgiveness for time served as an instructor or in northern communities (which is currently offered to young medical professionals who serve the North), may ease some of the threats.
 Promoting pathways for women and minority groups into aviation careers is also crucially important.
 “Historically, passion for aviation was enough to drive sufficient numbers of people into aviation and aerospace careers, but that’s no longer the case,” says Darren Buss, the vice president of the Air Transport Association of Canada.
 “To overcome this critical shortage, government and industry must work together collaboratively to remove barriers that keep people who want to pursue aviation from doing so,”